Tengrom/Python_nmap/README.md

 # Python_nmap
-Scripts has been  write to provide clear reporting output, without needed to parser or formating it after scan finished.
-Script also improve realiabity by devided it for the scan phases.
+Scripts has been  write to provide clear report, without needed to parser or formating it after scan finished.
+Script also improve realiabity by devided it for the scan phases and some other additional  functions.

 List of scripts:
 1. cisco_SIE_Scan.py - Discovery Cisco Smart Installer vulnerability and gathering SNMP info from vulnerable device